Association meetings: 5 challenges and how to overcome them

 Lengthy and unproductive meetings can hinder progress, dampen resident enthusiasm, and undermine the association's effectiveness.
 Residents may also lose interest if a meeting runs too long, and may be discouraged from attending again in the future.
 As a result, valuable input may be missed.

-As previously highlighted, simple practices like the ones listed below can help ensure your association meetings remain organized and effective:
+As previously highlighted, simple practices can help ensure your association meetings remain organized and effective: